-Niche: SEO Guy - Real Estate
+Niche SEO: Real Estate

-A friend of mine, Morgan Carey, goes by the pseudonym SEO Guy.
-He was doing fairly well selling general SEO services, but eventually shifted over to primarily catering toward the real estate market.
+A friend of mine was doing fairly well selling general SEO services, but eventually shifted over to primarily catering toward the real estate market.

-He created a forum by the name of Real Estate Webmasters where many people talk about promoting real estate websites.
-He picks up many leads from current client sites and that forum and now is one of the few SEO firms that is an exclusive expert in the real estate field.
+He created a forum geared toward the the real estate market.
+He picks up many leads from current client sites and that forum.
+Based on that, his firm is now known as leading experts in the real estate field.

-Other SEOs have also done well by branding themselves as the link building expert, the keyword research expert, the SEO copywriting expert, the site announcement expert, and other ideas in and around the SEO scene.
+Other SEOs have also done well by branding themselves as the link building expert, the keyword research expert, the SEO copywriting expert, the site announcement expert, the Australian SEO expert, and other ideas in and around the SEO scene.